 Any social activities are scheduled even with friends or I ignore them.
 If they don’t accept the calendar invite, I cancel the meeting with a templated email to see if they want to reschedule in a month.
 My wife has a hard time getting me to attend even family events because those need to scheduled too or I ignore them.
 Even if it’s my birthday.
 Scheduled or ignored.
 You see our time is too valuable to waste on unproductive tasks.
 And every task takes time.
 Life is too short.

-When I am very busy, I even schedule sleep (normally between 11pm-5am) or in three-hour time blocks when I am super busy with projects.
+When I am very busy, I even schedule sleep (normally between 11pm-5am) or in three-hour time blocks when I am super busy with large projects.
 Meals are also scheduled to stay on track so I do not forget those and whom I will have them with.